sneexy-boi/yet-another-sleek-theme/README.md

 # CutTheTheme
 Simple Powercord theme which tries to replicate the default CutTheCord theme.
-Also my first Powercord theme :D
+Please excuse this page looking bad, its my first time actually using GitHub.

 Includes Radial Status by default because I'm too stupid to fix an issue with statuses looking weird.